BusinessClassTravel.us, Concierge Business Class travel

 Is SkyLux Travel legitimate?

 Yes.
-SkyLux Travel is a real US-based Business Class consolidator with IATA and ARC accreditation.
-It has been in business since 2010s and books contracted Business Class fares.
-Customer reviews are generally positive across Trustpilot and other review platforms, though some complaints note phone-heavy sales pressure and lack of written quotes before payment.
-Use the comparison table above to decide whether SkyLux's approach matches your booking preferences.
+SkyLux Travel is a well-established US-based Business Class consolidator with IATA and ARC accreditation.
+It has been in business since the 2010s and books contracted Business Class fares for thousands of travelers.
+Customer reviews are generally positive across Trustpilot and other review platforms.
+The key differentiator with our model is the format of communication: SkyLux is phone-led, while we lead with a written quote.
+Both are valid approaches; pick the one that fits your buying style.

 What is the difference between a Business Class consolidator and an OTA like Expedia?